Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Introduction

-Noteworthy, such function elegantly maps to an infinite-range spin-glass system \cite{Newman2006,Reichardt2006}, and is, in fact, a specific instance of a more general class of systems.
-This evident proximity of the modularity function caused the rapid emergence of methods based on statistical physics \citep{Guimera2004,Massen2005,Reichardt2006}.
-However, the most used solutions are based on mathematical, statistical, and computer science principles \citep{Girvan2002,Newman-Girvan_2004,Newman2004,Duch2005,Ziv2005,Newman2006,Blondel2008,Newman2016,Traag2019}, where the use of carefully thought heuristics allowed the algorithms to achieve competitive scores and outstanding computing times \citep{Danon2005}.
-Unfortunately, many of these approaches rely, at least partially, on different heuristics which, do not always return network divisions with the highest modularity \citep{aref2022,aref2023,Good2010}.
+The modularity function elegantly maps to an infinite-range spin-glass system \cite{Newman2006,Reichardt2006}.
+This caused a rapid emergence of methods based on statistical physics \cite{Massen2005,Reichardt2006}, and simulated annealing was used to illustrate the presence of close maxima in the modularity function~\cite{Guimera2004}.
+However, the most common solutions rely on mathematical, statistical, and computer science principles \cite{Girvan2002,Newman-Girvan_2004,Newman2004,Duch2005,Ziv2005,Newman2006,Blondel2008,Traag2019}, where the use of carefully thought-out heuristics allowed the algorithms to achieve competitive scores and outstanding computing times \cite{Danon2005}.
+Yet many of these approaches do not always return community structures with the highest modularity \cite{aref2022,aref2023,Good2010}.
+In fact, identifying community structure via modularity maximization is not always optimal~\cite{Rosvall2008,Peixoto2014,Damle2018,Ghasemian2020}, although in certain settings these approaches are formally equivalent to modularity maximization~\cite{Bickel2009,Zhao2012,Newman2016}.
+While we consider these alternative descriptions, we focus on maximizing the modularity.